2019ChenGong/DPImageBench/README.md

 If users wish to change the size of the synthesizer, the following parameters should be considered.

-- `train.dp.n_split`: the number of gradient accumulations for saving GPU memory usage.
-For example, if your server allows to train a 4M DPDM with `batch_size=4096` and `train.dp.n_split=32`.
-When you want to train an 80M DPDM with the same `batch_size`, you may need to increase `train.dp.n_split` into 512,
+- `train.n_split`: the number of gradient accumulations for saving GPU memory usage.
+For example, if your server allows to train a 4M DPDM with `batch_size=4096` and `train.n_split=32`.
+When you want to train an 80M DPDM with the same `batch_size`, you may need to increase `train.n_split` into 512,
 - Change the model size: For diffusion based model, please change `model.network.ch_mult`, `model.network.attn_resolutions` and `model.network.nf` to adjust the synthesizer size.
 For GAN based model, please change `model.Generator.g_conv_dim` to adjust the synthesizer size.

 In our experiments, we list the model sizes and corresponding hyper-parameter settings as follows.